 I. Overweight or Overdimensional Loads: Operation of overweight or overdimensional loads by the applicant on State transportation facilities during construction and operation of the utility facility will be subject to permitting as defined in Chapter 316, Florida Statutes, and Chapter 14-26, Safety Regulations and Permitting Fees for Overweight and Overdimensional Vehicles, F.A.C.

-J. Use of State of Florida Right of Way or Transportation Facilities: Any use of State of Florida right of way and certain activities on State transportation facilities will be subject to the requirements of the Florida Department of Transportation’s Utility Accommodation Manual (Document 710-020-001) and rule chapter 14-46, Railroads/Utilities Installation or Adjustment, F.A.C.
+J. Use of State of Florida Right of Way or Transportation Facilities: Any use of State of Florida rights-of-way and certain activities on State transportation facilities will be subject to the requirements of the Florida Department of Transportation’s Utility Accommodation Manual (Document 710-020-001) and rule chapter 14-46, Railroads/Utilities Installation or Adjustment, F.A.C.

 K. Best Management Practices